 A Swedish report used a multidimensional approach to identifying groups in need of coordination based on the complexity in the persons' coordination needs on the one hand, and the individual's ability to participate in, or take care of the coordination of their own care on the other hand (Myndigheten för vård- og omsorgsanalys, 2016) (fig.2).
-The complexity of needs dimension comprises both the number and types of services needing coordination for an individual's ability dimension can be influenced by illness, as well as cognitive, physical and mental health function or disability.
+The complexity of needs dimension comprises both the number and types of services needing coordination for an individual, as well as organizational factors facilitating or complicating coordination.
+The individual's ability dimension can be influenced by illness, as well as cognitive, physical and mental health function or disability.